AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 3/03. Nodes/README.md

 ## Colcon build

-Anytime you modify you file, you always need to buid again with `colcon build` but for a `python` file you can run without rebuilding as follows:
+Anytime you modify you file, you always need to build again with `colcon build` but for a `python` file you can run without rebuilding as follows:

 ```
 colcon build --packages-select ros2_py --symlink-install